WUSTL-Biol4220/home/how_to_guide.md

 3. Enter `22` into the "Port" field
 4. Click "Open"

-Once you connect, you should see the following prompt
+At this point, you will have initiated your SSH connection, you should be prompted to enter your password
 ```
 mlandis@128.252.89.47's password:
-mlandis@biol4220-mlandis:~$
 ```
-after entering your password, you will see a welcome message similar to
+after correctly entering your password, you will see a welcome message similar to
 ```
 Welcome to Ubuntu 20.04.1 LTS (GNU/Linux 5.4.0-45-generic x86_64)